By the end of this section, you will be able to:

 The Constitution also gave the federal government control over all “Territory or other Property belonging to the United States.”
 This would prove problematic when, as the United States expanded westward and population growth led to an increase in the power of the northern states in Congress, the federal government sought to restrict the expansion of slavery into newly acquired territories.

-Realizing that flaws in the Articles of Confederation could harm the new country and recognizing that the Articles could not easily be revised as originally intended, delegates from the states who met in Philadelphia from May through September 1787 set about drafting a new governing contract.
-The United States that emerged from the Constitutional Convention in September was not a confederation.
-It was a republic with a strengthened government.
+Realizing that flaws in the Articles of Confederation could harm the new country and recognizing that the Articles could not easily be revised as originally intended, delegates from the states who met in Philadelphia from May through September 1787 set about drafting a new governing document.
+The United States that emerged from the Constitutional Convention in September was not a confederation, but it was a republic whose national government had been strengthened greatly.
 Congress had been transformed into a bicameral legislature with additional powers, and a national judicial system had been created.
+Most importantly, a federal system had been established with the power to govern the new country.

-To satisfy the concerns of those fearing a strong central government, the framers of the Constitution created a system with separation of powers and checks and balances.
+To satisfy the concerns of those who feared an overly strong central government, the framers of the Constitution created a system with separation of powers and checks and balances.
 Although such measures satisfied many, concerns still lingered that the federal government remained too powerful.

 - What does separation of powers mean?